fox27374/devops-workshop/doc/Labguide/git-operations.md

 **`docker logs -f CONTAINER_NAME`**
 **`nano compose.yml`**

-### 8. Add an .env file and add the missin variable
+### 8. Add an .env file and add the missing variable
 **`nano .env`**

 ### 9. Start the container again and check is its running